 Increase vigil to curb felling of trees for fuel, says minister

-Karnataka forest minister Eshwar B Khandre orders increased vigilance to curb illegal tree felling as LPG shortage pushes homes and businesses to use firewood
+State forest minister Eshwar B Khandre has urged officials to enhance vigilance against illegal tree felling due to rising firewood use amid LPG shortages.

 State forest minister Eshwar B Khandre has instructed officials to step up vigilance across the state to prevent the illegal felling of trees, amid the prevailing shortage in LPG supply that has forced many homes and commercial outlets to shift to firewood for cooking.